BartWillems/Octaaf/README.md

 ## Commands

 - /all - Send a message to all active members in a group
+- /audio_quote - Like /quote, but for audio
 - /bodegem - A place that is real and exists
 - /care - Notify the participants that you don't give a hecky.
 - /changelog - View the Octaaf changelog